Scholars’ Spotlight – The Carradine Family: Part I

 During this time, David was dating Barbara Hershey, who also starred in Boxcar Bertha.
 In 1972, they posed for Playboy together, mimicking sex scenes from the movie.
 Hershey gave birth to their son Free, who would later change his name to Tom.
 Hershey and Carradine broke up after his arrest for burglary in 1974, at the peak of his fame.

-Kung Fu won 3 Prime Time Emmys; Best Directorial Achievement in Drama, Best Achievement in Cinematography, and Outstanding Achievement in Makeup.
-David was nominated for Best TV Actor in the 1974 Golden Globes and nabbed Spain’s TP de Oro in 1974 for Best Foreign Actor.
-The show had popularized Kung Fu in modern America and European pop culture.
+Kung Fu won three Prime Time Emmys; Best Directorial Achievement in Drama, Best Achievement in Cinematography, and Outstanding Achievement in Makeup.
+David was nominated for Best TV Actor at the 1974 Golden Globes and nabbed Spain’s TP de Oro in 1974 for Best Foreign Actor.
+The show popularized Kung Fu in modern American and European pop culture.

 Father, Son, and Bruce Lee